 The area has a range of parks and open spaces for all ages.

 Why not check what’s on in the borough there’s always plenty to see and do!
-Basingstoke benefits from a series of free public events such as the Transport Festival, in May, a Kite Festival in June, Basingstoke Festival, a two week outdoor arts festival held in June/July and Love Basingstoke presents.
+Basingstoke benefits from a series of free public events such as the Transport Festival, in May, Basingstoke Festival, a two week outdoor arts festival held in June/July and Love Basingstoke presents.

 Want to know where to park, find out where the car parks are and what type they are.
 The Top of Town area has won special ‘Park Mark’ safety awards for 10 of its car parks.
 If you have a blue badge there are several places you can park in the town.